Brian May

-May previously performed with Taylor in the blues rock band Smile, which he had joined while he was at university.
+May previously performed with Taylor in the progressive rock band Smile, which he had joined while he was at university.
 After Mercury joined to form Queen in 1970, bass guitarist John Deacon completed the line-up in 1971.
 They became one of the biggest rock bands in the world with the success of the album A Night at the Opera and its single "Bohemian Rhapsody".
 From the mid-1970s until 1986, Queen played at some of the biggest venues in the world, including an acclaimed performance at Live Aid in 1985.
-As a member of Queen, May became regarded as a virtuoso musician, identified with a distinctive sound created through his layered guitar work, often using a home-built electric guitar called the Red Special.
-May wrote numerous hits for Queen, including "We Will Rock You", "I Want It All", "Fat Bottomed Girls", "Flash", "Hammer to Fall", "Save Me", "Who Wants to Live Forever", "Too Much Love Will Kill You", and "The Show Must Go On".
+As a member of Queen, May became regarded as a virtuoso musician and was identified with a distinctive sound created through his layered guitar work, often using a home-built electric guitar called the Red Special.
+May wrote numerous hits for Queen, including "We Will Rock You", "I Want It All", "Fat Bottomed Girls", "Now I'm Here", "Headlong", "Flash", "Hammer to Fall", "Save Me", "Who Wants to Live Forever" and "The Show Must Go On".

 Following the death of Mercury in 1991, aside from the 1992 tribute concert, the release of Made in Heaven (1995) and the 1997 tribute single to Mercury, "No-One but You (Only the Good Die Young)" (written by May), Queen were put on hiatus for several years but were eventually reconvened by May and Taylor for further performances featuring other vocalists.
 In 2005, a Planet Rock poll saw May voted the seventh-greatest guitarist of all time.
-He was ranked at No. 26 on Rolling Stone list of the "100 Greatest Guitarists of All Time".
-In 2012, he was ranked the second-greatest guitarist in a Guitar World magazine readers poll.
-In 2001, May was inducted into the Rock and Roll Hall of Fame as a member of Queen and in 2018 the band received the Grammy Lifetime Achievement Award.
+He was ranked at No. 33 on Rolling Stone's 2023 list of 250 greatest guitarists of all time.
+In 2012, he was further ranked the second-greatest guitarist in a Guitar World magazine readers poll.
+In 2001, May was inducted into the Rock and Roll Hall of Fame as a member of Queen and, in 2018, the band received the Grammy Lifetime Achievement Award.